mrooney/mrooney.github.com/source/_posts/2012-07-01-freelancing-a-6-month-retrospective.markdown

 * finding opportunities and turning them into contracts
 * tracking time, invoicing, and following up on checks
+   * [On The Job](http://stuntsoftware.com/onthejob/) has been a wonderful tool for this.
 * paying for your own healthcare and vacation.
 These actually turned out to be less expensive than I thought:
    * healthcare: at 40 hours per week * ~4.3 weeks per month, you can assume you are getting a bonus of $1-$3 per hour for healthcare ($172-$516/month).
+So working 20 hours a week, that's $2-$6/hour you need to make up.
    * vacation: assuming 5 weeks of vacation/holiday/sick pay out of 52,
      that's about a 10% bonus.

-So in other words, a $100K salary, which corresponds to roughly $50 per hour working 40 hours a week, requires a freelancing rate of $56-58/hour to pay for healthcare and time off.
+So in other words, a $100K salary, which corresponds to roughly $50 per hour working 40 hours a week, requires a freelancing rate of $57-60/hour to pay for healthcare and time off, assuming 20 hours per week.
 I had no problem doubling my previous rate as just a starting point, so these benefits were easily paid for and is what allowed me to dramatically cut hours without a pay cut.